nicholasadamou/minipwner/README.md

 **Note**: *Please see [Wiki](https://github.com/nicholasadamou/minipwner/wiki/Configuring-a-TP-Link-MR3040-into-a-MiniPwner) for instructions on configuring the MiniPwner*.

-There are two methods provided for installing and configure the *TP-Link MR3040* router into a MiniPwner.
+There are *two methods* provided for installing and configure the *TP-Link MR3040* router into a *MiniPwner*.
 Please review and choose one below.

 Review, then execute the below script on the *TP-Link MR3040* running *OpenWRT*: